 If you have been assessed as very high risk then you are advised to shield.
 Please follow the government guidelines available on their website.

 What if I am showing symptoms of Coronavirus or have been in close contact with someone who has it?

 If you develop a viral infection, immunosuppressants will need to be paused, as with any infection.
-If you are off your immunosuppressant medication for longer than 2 weeks please inform your rheumatology team.
-Of particular note, steroids should NOT be stopped suddenly if you have taken them for more than 4 weeks.
+If you are off your immunosuppressant medication for longer than two weeks please inform your rheumatology team.
+Of particular note, steroids should NOT be stopped suddenly if you have taken them for more than four weeks.

 Shielding and education